Derived induction and restriction theory: A toolbox for calculations

 \begin{prop} The $G$-space $E\sF$ has the following properties: \begin{enumerate} \item The fixed points of $E\sF$ have the following homotopy types: \item Let $\Top_\sF\subseteq \Top_G$ denote the full subcategory spanned by those $G$-spaces which admit a $G$-CW structure with cells having isotropy only in $\sF$.
 Then $E\sF$ is a homotopically terminal object in $\Top_\sF$. \item The $G$-space $E\sF$ is determined up to equivalence by Condition \eqref{en:esf-univ-1}. \end{enumerate} \end{prop}

-\begin{proof} We only give the proof of the first assertion.
+\begin{proof} We only give the proof of the first assertion; for the others, see for instance \cite[Sec.
+1.2]{Luck05}.
 Let $K \leq G$ be such that $K \notin \sF$.
 Since $K$-fixed points commute with homotopy colimits, it follows easily that $(E\sF)^K = \emptyset$.
 Suppose now $K \in \sF$; then we have

 because the homotopy colimit of a corepresentable functor is contractible. \end{proof}